igkiou/cpp_dev/README.md

 ### Name format

-Names are always written in camel-case, perhaps with the addition of a prefix consisting of lower-case characters followed by an underscore, and with the exception for macros.
-There are described in detail below.
+Names are always written in camel-case, sometimes with the addition of a prefix consisting of lower-case characters followed by an underscore, and with the exception for macros.
+These are described in detail below.

 ### Classes and structures